Malese Jow: Career

 In 2011, Jow began a recurring role in the second season of the Nickelodeon musical sitcom Big Time Rush as Lucy Stone, an aspiring rock musician and a brief love interest of Kendall Knight (Kendall Schmidt) and later on becomes the love interest of James Diamond (James Maslow).
 She guest-starred in the ABC mystery comedy-drama Desperate Housewives as Violet.

 In 2012, Jow starred in The CW drama pilot Shelter, produced by J. J. Abrams and Mark Schwahn, where she played Morgan.
 It was not picked up by the network.

 In January 2013, Jow confirmed her role in the crime comedy Plastic.
 That same month, it was also announced that Jow would reprise her role as Lucy Stone on Big Time Rush in the fourth and final season.

 In February 2013, Jow was revealed to be the new host of The Vampire Diaries side show, TVD Rehash (Re#ash) replacing previous host Arielle Kebbel.
 Later that month, it was announced that Jow would be joining the CW science fiction romantic drama pilot Oxygen, as Julia Yeung, a girl who has an illness which may be cured by aliens.
 In May 2013, Oxygen was picked up and retitled Star-Crossed.
 The series was part of the 2013–14 mid season schedule.
 In August 2013, production began for Star-Crossed.
 The show ran for one season from February 17 to May 12, 2014.
 In 2014, Jow was in the television movie Presumed Dead in Paradise and played Madison Ashland.
 On October 27, 2014, she was announced to have a recurring role as Linda Park on the CW's superhero drama The Flash.
-In 2015, Malese was listed in Maxims Hot 10.
-On August 25, 2015, Malese was announced to be reprising her role as Linda Park as a friend of Iris for multiple episodes.
-In the second season's fifth episode, "The Darkness and the Light," Malese played villainess Dr. Light, who is Earth 2 Linda Park.
-On February 2, 2017, it was announced Malese would be playing Mareth Ravenlock on MTV's The Shannara Chronicles.
+In 2015, Jow was listed in Maxims Hot 10.
+On August 25, 2015, Jow was announced to be reprising her role as Linda Park.
+In the second season's fifth episode, "The Darkness and the Light," Jow played villainess Doctor Light, an alternate universe version of Linda Park.
+On February 2, 2017, it was announced Jow would be playing Mareth Ravenlock on MTV's The Shannara Chronicles.

 On NCIS: Los Angeles, she played Jennifer Kim, who is the illegitimate daughter of late NCIS Assistant Director Owen Granger (Miguel Ferrer).

-In September 2017, it was revealed that Malese would be playing Daya in the upcoming Escape Plan: The Extractors movie.
-Malese has begun filming a new feature film as of November 2017 titled I Wrote This For You.
+In September 2017, it was revealed that Jow would be playing Daya in the upcoming Escape Plan: The Extractors movie.
+Jow has begun filming a new feature film as of November 2017 titled I Wrote This For You.

+Jow has semi-retired from acting as of 2025, choosing voiceover projects such as Invincible.
+The series, based on the comic book series of the same name, which premiered on Amazon Prime Video in 2021 over on screen work.
+She also produces content for Instagram involving food.